 2. Acquiring your demographic

-The acquisition process comprises generating leads, communicating with potential customers, determining an attractive, suitable offer, and of course, the final sale.
+The acquisition process consists of generating leads, communicating with potential customers, determining an attractive, suitable offer, and of course, the final sale.

 3. Customer retention

-Companies can extend and deepen their relationship to customers by offering perfect services, reacting quickly to requests, and meeting their wants and needs.
+Companies can extend and deepen their relationship with customers by offering perfect services, reacting quickly to requests, and meeting their wants and needs.

 4. Increasing revenue and sales for current customers